BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Cunning Mind** `PASSIVE`

-If Snaga benefits from the Heroic Action of another friendly Hero, he can roll a D6.
-On a 5+, he regains a Might point that he spent earlier in the battle.
-Additionally, Snaga can choose not to take part in a friendly Hero model's Heroic Action, and Activate as normal.
+Whenever Snaga benefits from the Heroic Action of another friendly Hero, he may roll a D6.
+On a 5+, Snaga may regain a Might Point that he spent earlier in the battle.
+Additionally, Snaga may choose to not benefit from the Heroic Move or Heroic March of a friendly Hero, in which case he does not forego his Activation and may Activate as normal later in the Move Phase.

 </div>